Inputs

 retry_delay: 1s # optional, the default value is 1 second

-# Request timeout, including all repeated attempts.
+# Request timeout, including all repeat attempts.

 # Headers to add to the request.